gridsome/gridsome.org/docs/guide-netlify-cms.md

 ## Start coding

-Your basic blog scaffold is done now, you can now query data from the GraphQL server just like you're working with the filesystem.
+Your basic blog scaffold is done, now you can query data from the GraphQL server just like you're working with the filesystem.
 For more info read [querying data](https://gridsome.org/docs/querying-data).